The Lodge (TV series)

-The Lodge is a British musical drama and mystery television series that premiered on Disney Channel in the United Kingdom on 23 September 2016 and on Disney Channel in the United States on 17 October 2016.
+The Lodge was a British musical drama and mystery television series that premiered on Disney Channel in the United Kingdom on 23 September 2016 and on Disney Channel in the United States on 17 October 2016.
 The series is based on the Israeli series North Star and stars Sophie Simnett, Luke Newton, Thomas Doherty, Bethan Wright, Jayden Revri, Jade Alleyne, Joshua Sinclair-Evans, and Mia Jenkins.

 Premise

-Fifteen-year-old Skye moves with her father Ed from the big city to rural Northern Ireland, where they take over a local hotel called North Star, which was previously owned and managed by Skye's grandfather Patrick.
+Fifteen-year-old Skye moves with her father Ed from the big city to rural countryside, where they take over a local hotel called North Star, which was previously owned and managed by Skye's grandfather Patrick.
 At their new home, Skye tries to build a life, but this new life is far from complication free as she must navigate through the everyday stresses of life as a teenager.
 When she discovers that her father is planning to sell the hotel to Gil, Skye becomes upset as she has developed an emotional attachment to it.
 Skye decides to convince her father not to sell the hotel only to discover that the man wanting to buy it is her new friend's father.
 Skye receives the support of her friends, but not everyone is as interested as she is in saving it.
 Skye discovers secrets over time that will affect not only her life, but that of the hotel.